jborichevskiy/up-and-to-the-right/content/posts/next-steps-2019.md

 ## Right Away (1-2 years, 2020-2021)

-For the next year or two, I’m looking for an environment to really focus on my self-education while continuing my side projects and explorations without the daily distractions of a nine-to-five or having to work enough to pay for a city apartment (and all the other expenses that come with living in a city).
+For the next year or two, I’m looking for an environment to really focus on my self-education while continuing my side projects and exploration without the daily distractions of a nine-to-five or having to work enough to pay for a city apartment (and all the other expenses that come with living in a city).
 Ideally, it will have:

 - A lower cost of living than NYC.
 - Reliable internet access and an ergonomic workstation (a standing desk, multiple monitors, whiteboards, and a workspace that isn’t my kitchen counter).
 - Very close access to nature for hiking, swimming, and long walks.
 Mountains, lakes, and coasts are all great.
 Seeing the stars at night is a plus.
 - No requirement for a daily vehicle or commuting.
 - A community of interesting, motivated people nearby working on similar problems for collaboration, advice, ideas, and support.

+I don't know where exactly this will be yet, but I'm excited to figure it out!

 ## Soon (3-5 years, 2022-2025)